Papa, Please Get the Moon for Me: Reception

 Publishers Weekly described Papa, Please Get the Moon for Me as "a wondrous work of art that will stand up to countless readings".
 It was listed among the 100 greatest picture books by the New York Public Library.
 The book also received special mention by the Young Critic's Award from the International Literacy Association and the Parent’s Choice Award in Illustration, both in 1986.
 Papa, Please Get the Moon for Me was criticized in the Journal of Elementary Science Education for inaccurately depicting the lunar cycle.

 Adaptation

-In 1993, Papa, Please Get the Moon for Me was adapted to television and released on VHS as part of an anthology called The World Of Eric Carle (alternatively known as The Very Hungry Caterpillar and Other Stories in the UK and Ireland).
-The animated collection also included The Very Hungry Caterpillar (1969), The Very Quiet Cricket (1990), The Mixed-Up Chameleon (1975), and I See A Song (1973).
+In 1993, Papa, Please Get the Moon for Me was adapted to television and released on VHS as part of an anthology called The World of Eric Carle (alternatively known as The Very Hungry Caterpillar and Other Stories in the UK and Ireland).
+The animated collection also included The Very Hungry Caterpillar (1969), The Very Quiet Cricket (1990), The Mixed-Up Chameleon (1975), and I See a Song (1973).
 The collection was made by the Illuminated Film Company for Scholastic Productions, directed by Andrew Goff and produced by Ian Harvey.
-The classical music-influenced soundtrack was written by Wallace & Gromit composer Julian Nott.
+The soundtrack was written by Wallace and Gromit composer Julian Nott.